axllent/silverstripe-less/README.md

 **Note**: Be aware that the value of the variable is a string containing a CSS value.
 So if you want to pass a LESS string in, you're going to need two sets of quotes.
 One for PHP and one for LESS.
-If you get the error "**lessphp fatal error: failed to parse passed in variable**" then you probably need to add extra quoted to your value.
+If you get the error "**less.php fatal error: failed to parse passed in variable**" then you probably need to add extra quoted to your value.